speedcubingspain/speedcubingspain.org/README.md

 # Dependencies and installation

-This section and the following are for people wishing to contribute to the **development** of the AMS website.
+This section and the following are for people wishing to contribute to the **development** of the AES website.

 The website is based on Rails (and therefore requires Ruby), and is deployed on a VPS.
 The database used is PostgreSQL, which must be installed to run the website locally.